springer13/hptt/README.md

 * The sizes of the stride-1 indices currently needs to be a multiple of the vector-width.
 This can be easily averted ...
 (TODO)

+# TODOs

+* Add scalar remainder function in order to handle all sizes
+* Add explicit vectorization for IBM power
+* Add explicit vectorization for complex types

 # Citation